davidstraka2/gamebook-engine/README.md

 saved into a save file.

-It was required for the source code to be rougly within the range of 1k to 3k characters.
+It was required for the source code to be rougly within the range of 1k to 3k lines.
 It must be properly formatted and commented.
 It must be written in C/C++ (C++ version <= 14), and use g++ and make for compilation.
 It must show off OOP principles and some form of polymorphism (excluding function overloading and a couple other types).
 Compilation must be error and warning free.
 There